 - Blu-ray players

-Even the best TVs suffer from less-than-stellar sound due to their flat design, there is simply not enough room for large speakers on the TV to produce the full sound necessary to satisfy true audiophiles.
+Even the best TVs suffer from less-than-stellar sound due to their flat designs.
+There is simply not enough room for large speakers on the TV to produce the full sound necessary to satisfy true audiophiles.
 There are two options:

 - Quality built-in speakers: Look for a model that has larger speakers on the sides.
-A speaker on the back of the TV will not be beneficial if you plan on mounting the TV.
+A speaker on the back of the TV is not beneficial if you plan on mounting the TV.

-- Wireless technology: Another way to add a fuller sound to your TV experience is to purchase sound bars and different types of speakers to enhance audio.
-These speakers are normally placed strategically throughout the room to create a surround sound effect.
+- Wireless technology: Another way to add a fuller sound to your TV experience is to purchase sound bars or different types of speakers to enhance audio.
+These speakers are normally placed strategically throughout the room to create a surround-sound effect.

 Smart TVs and smart apps

-Upgrading to a Smart TV can add more to the overall price, but it will offer much more in terms of entertainment choices.
-Having such services built into the set is more convenient than attaching a separate streaming media box, such as Roku or Apple TV.
+Upgrading to a smart TV can add more to the overall price, but it offers much more in terms of entertainment choices.
+Having such services built into the set is more convenient than attaching a separate streaming media box, such as a Roku or Apple TV.
 It also saves an HDMI port that you can instead use for a game console or Blu-ray player.
-Moreover, today's HDTVs are essentially flat-screen computers, so having a built-in Internet connection means that the set's software can be upgraded or patched when necessary.
+Moreover, today's HDTVs are essentially flat-screen computers, so having a built-in internet connection means that the set's software can be upgraded or patched when necessary.
 For example, when you need to add new services or solve a picture-quality issue.
-Nearly all smart TVs have WiFi, but be sure to check the features list.
-Also, look for Smart TVs that have these features:
+Nearly all smart TVs have Wi-Fi, but be sure to check the features list.
+Also, look for smart TVs that have these features:

 - Built-in apps: Check to see what apps are included.
 Is your favorite one missing?
-Some TVs enable you to add apps, but other may not have that feature.
+Some TVs enable you to add apps, but others may not have that feature.

-- Stream other places: Other features on smart TVs include the ability to visit social websites, use your TV as a digital photo album and play casual games like Angry Birds.
+- Stream other places: Other features on smart TVs include the ability to visit social websites, use your TV as a digital photo album or play casual games like Angry Birds.

-- Remote control options: Some remote controls that come with the TV make navigating to streaming apps easy.
-If you are not happy with the remote provided, some TVs allow you to use your smart phone as a remote.
+- Remote control options: Some remote controls that come with TVs make navigating to streaming apps easy.
+If you are not happy with the remote provided, some TVs allow you to use your smartphone as a remote.

 - Pixels: It's all about the pixels.
 That's what that little p stands for; 1080p actually means a screen resolution of 1920 x 1080, or 1,920 pixels horizontally and 1,080 pixels vertically.
 Pixels, also known as picture elements, are tiny, individual dots that collectively make up the image you see on your TV screen.

-- 4K UHD: If you are someone that want the next best product, the Ultra High Definition TVs are for you.
-This TV has even more pixels, along with higher frame rates and more realistic color.
+- 4K (UHD): f you are someone that wants the next best product, the Ultra-high definition TVs are for you.
+These TVs have even more pixels, along with higher frame rates and more realistic color.